-The Charlotte Harbor Mixed Use category is intended for activities located within the Charlotte Harbor CRA and allows for a combination of residential, commercial, and professional office uses and essential and emergency services.
+The Charlotte Harbor Mixed Use category is intended for activities located within the Charlotte Harbor CRA and allows for a combination of single- and multi-family residential, commercial, and professional office uses, within the CHCRA and essential and emergency services.
+Neither commercial uses nor residential uses shall exceed 80 percent of the total area designated as Charlotte Harbor Mixed Use.
+Properties are not required to be developed with more than one use.